 - If the Court is happy then they will issue the Decree Absolute which will be sent to both spouses or their solicitors.

 If the divorce is defended then it will be more complex.

 If you find yourself in a position where your marriage has broken down and you receive a divorce petition from your spouse, our specialist family team is here to help you.
 You must file the acknowledgment of service within 8 days of receiving the divorce petition and this is something that we are able to assist through this difficult time.

 We are able to offer advice on a fixed fee basis to Respondents who do not intend on contesting the divorce petition.

-If you are the Respondent and you do not intend to contest the divorce, then our fees will be fixed at £150 plus VAT.
-There may also be a Court fee of £45.00 if the Petitioner does not apply for the Decree Absolute and it is necessary for the Respondent to apply.
+If you are the Respondent and you do not intend to contest the divorce, then our fees will be fixed at £300 plus VAT.
+There may also be a Court fee of £155 if the Petitioner does not apply for the Decree Absolute and it is necessary for the Respondent to apply.